CCSD Board of Education

 Voters chose McDonald to take over the Director B seat on the Cherry Creek School District Board of Education in 2015, but her roots in the community go far deeper than a single election.
 Since McDonald and her husband moved to the district in 1976, the landscape surrounding their home in the Overland High School feeder area has transformed fundamentally.

 “I was able to witness the district evolve in to what it is now,” McDonald said.
-“When I first moved here, we used to call it ‘Country City’ and we used to think of the school district as a rural school district.
+“When I first moved here, we called it ‘Country City’ and we thought of the school district as a rural school district.
 We used to have farms near Eastridge Elementary.”

 Just as the city of Aurora expanded and developed, so did the Cherry Creek School District.
 McDonald and her family took an active role in the district’s evolution – all five of her children attended Cherry Creek schools, and she took an early active role as a volunteer and an employee.
 She volunteered at Eastridge and Ponderosa elementary schools; she worked with the I-Team at Smoky Hill High School in the late ‘70s and moved on to a role as a family school community liaison at Prairie Middle School before retiring in 2010.
 These posts in the district came in addition to McDonald’s extensive work for the city of Aurora, Aurora Mental Health and other community organizations.